-Winter themed games for the classroom will certainly warm up the hearts of students.
+Winter themed games for classroom will certainly warm up the hearts of students.
 Let’s face it, returning to school after winter break can be a bit of a challenge.

 Getting back into the routine at school can be somewhat of a drag for teachers and students.
 So, I took the time to put together this Winter Themed Games for the Classroom Bundle.
-Lucky for you, each activity you need to build classroom community is included in this Winter Themed Games for the Classroom Bundle.
+Lucky for you, each activity you need to build classroom community is included in this Winter Themed Games for Classroom Bundle.

-This Winter Games for the Classroom Bundle was designed to build classroom community with your students.
+This Winter Games for Classroom Bundle was designed to build classroom community with your students.
 Classroom community promotes a positive environment that will enhance student learning by connecting and building student relationships with the teacher and with each other.
 Building classroom community is so important and is time well spent.
 The 20 activities included here will help you do just that, build classroom community.